Abstraction and essential complexity

 - Make reducing essential complexity the priority

-Because unlike abstractions, a better algorithm is basically, better.
+Because, unlike abstractions, a better algorithm is basically, better.

 The way I use to estimate is by inline most of the abstractions in our problem domain to see procedures, conditions, messaging, and state mutations.
-And try to make those steps simpler, like removing redundant steps, changing the order to remove conditions, and remove unnecessary states.
+And try to make those steps simpler, like removing redundant steps, changing the order to remove conditions, and removing unnecessary states.

 - Always evaluate multiple solutions

 Sometimes it is really hard to evaluate whether the changes are worth it or not, Therefore evaluating multiple solutions is a good guideline.
 We can find what is essential in different solutions, And follow Occam’s Razor principle: the simplest solution usually is the best solution.

 - Reorganize, inline, and rename code